acoco10/Hotel-Cancellation-Model/README.md

 ## Discovery:

-The overall we see there are more reservations and cancellations at the "City Hotel" when compared to the "Resort Hotel".
+Overall we see there are more reservations and cancellations at the "City Hotel" when compared to the "Resort Hotel".
 Although the Average Daily Rate (adr) is higher at the "City Hotel" (€105.30) comapred to the "Resort Hotel' (€94.95), people tend to stay longer at the resort with average total nights of 4.32 nights and 2.98 nights at the city hotel.

 ![Total Loss](https://github.com/acoco10/Hotel-Cancellation-Model/blob/main/images/total_Revenue_Loss.png)